 To Make the Sauce

 - In a heavy-bottom, high-sided saucepan, combine 3 Tbsp sugar and 1 Tbsp water.
-Turn the burner on to medium heat.
-Cook, stirring at the beginning with a wooden spoon or silicone spatula, until sugar dissolves.
-Once the sugar is dissolved and the mixture is beginning to bubble, stop stirring.
+Turn the burner on medium heat.
+Cook, stirring at the beginning with a wooden spoon or silicone spatula, until the sugar dissolves.
+Once the sugar dissolves and the mixture begins to bubble, stop stirring.
 Let the sugar and water cook together.
-As the water continues to evaporate and the heat of the sugar rises, the sugar begins to caramelize.
+As the water evaporates and the sugar temperature rises, the sugar will begin to caramelize.
 You can gently swirl the pan to achieve even caramelization.
-Watch the pan closely as the process moves quickly.
+Watch the pan closely, as this process moves quickly.
+In the meantime, prepare the boiling water and have it ready to use when the caramelized sugar is done.

-- When your caramelized sugar has reached its amber color, turn off the heat.
-Add 4 Tbsp boiling water with one hand (wear a kitchen mitten) and hold a lid with the other hand to protect yourself from splattering as you pour boiling water.
-Once splatter stops, turn the stove back on and mix well.
+- When your caramelized sugar reaches an amber color, turn off the heat.
+Add 4 Tbsp boiling water with one hand (wear a kitchen mitt to protect your hand) and hold a lid with the other hand to protect yourself from splattering as you pour the boiling water.
+Once the splatter stops, turn the stove back on and mix well.
 If there is crystallized sugar, it will melt again.

 - Add 3 Tbsp soy sauce and 2 Tbsp sake and bring it to simmer, then turn off the heat.

-- If you can get negi (long green onion) from a Japanese grocery store, you can garnish the donburi with “Shiraganegi”.
+- If you can get Tokyo negi (long green onion) from a Japanese grocery store, you can garnish the donburi with shiraga negi.
 Cut 4 inches Tokyo negi (naga negi; long green onion) and make an incision lengthwise to remove the green core.
 We only use the white outer layers.
-Cut them to julienned pieces and soak in water to get rid of the bitterness.
-Soaking in water also curls up the julienned pieces.
+With a sharp knife, cut the white layers into julienned pieces.
+Soak them in water both to get rid of the bitterness and curl up the julienned pieces.

-- With ½ lb thinly sliced pork loin, make several slits on the connective tissue between the meat and fat.
-The reason why you do this is that red meat and fat have different elasticity, and when they are cooked they will shrink and expand at different rates.
-This will allow the meat to stay nice and flat and prevent it from curling up.
+- With ½ lb thinly sliced pork loin, make several slits on the connective tissue between the meat and fat, which have different elasticities and will shrink and expand at different rates when cooked.
+Cutting these slits allows the meat to stay flat and prevents it from curling.

-- In a large frying pan, heat 1 Tbsp neutral oil over medium to medium-high heat.
-When it’s hot, add the pork slices in a single layer.
-Because the frying pan won’t fit all the meat, we need to pan-fry the pork in batches.
+- Heat a large frying pan over medium to medium-high heat.
+When it‘s hot, add 1 Tbsp neutral oil to heat.
+Then, add some of the pork slices in a single layer.
+Sear the pork in batches and don‘t overcrowd the pan.

-- Pour the sauce to the pan, reserving some for drizzling over the steamed rice and the meat.
+- Once all the meat is seared, return the meat to the pan.
+Pour most of the sauce in the pan, reserving some for drizzling over the steamed rice and the meat.

 - Coat both sides of the meat with the sauce.